-US, Israel launch attack on Iran, explosions across Tehran
+US, Israel launch attack on Iran, explosions in Tehran, across nation

-Israel’s Defence Minister Israel Katz said Israel had waged the attack to preemptively “remove threats to the State of Israel”.
+A US official tells Al Jazeera that attacks were carried out as a joint military operation between Israel and the US.

 The United States and Israel have launched an attack on Iran, with explosions heard and seen across Tehran.